jmalauss/Absenteeism/README.md

 2. cleaned data to pgadmin
 3. join/combine tables in pgadmin
 4. export back to notebook - what story do we want to tell?
-5. develop unsupervised ML model in the notebook
+5. develop unsupervised/supervised ML model in the notebook
 6. develop visualizations - they can be in the notebook or JS/tableau

 ## Branches: